jorgeneo560/Cinema-microservice/REMOTE_TESTING_GUIDE.md

 # Test server connectivity
 if nc -z $SERVER_HOST $SERVER_PORT; then
-    echo "✅ Server is reachable"
+    echo "Server is reachable"
 else
-    echo "❌ Server is not reachable"
+    echo "Server is not reachable"
     exit 1
 fi